 1. Credits: Completion of at least 24 credit hours at a nationally or regionally accredited college or university by the end of the semester in which the candidate applies for admission to a teacher preparation program.

-2. GPA: A minimum G.P.A. of 2.75 in all college courses taken at RIC prior to admission to a teacher preparation program.
-Applicants whose GPA falls between 2.60 and 2.749 can apply for full admission with a GPA contingency.
+2. GPA: A minimum G.P.A. of 2.75 in all college courses taken at RIC prior to admission to the FSEHD.
+Applicants whose GPA falls between 2.50 and 2.749 can apply for Admission with Support: GPA.
+Students must meet with their advisor regularly, create a plan to raise GPA, and/or access RIC and FSEHD academic supports.
 The 2.75 GPA must be met before student teaching.

 3. Mathematics Milestone Requirement: See RIC Math Learning Center for completion of this requirement.